Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: The chiral Lagrangian

-Note that a full calculation of the strong decay should contain, in addition to the chiral symmetry-breaking corrections, the heavy quark symmetry breaking corrections in $1/m_{Q}$ as discussed in Ref. \cite{Mehen2005}.
-However, there are too many unknown couplings to be determined in comparison with the data available, thus weakening the effectiveness of our numerical method.
-Additionally, recent lattice QCD studies \cite{McNeile2004,Abada2004} of the strong couplings of heavy mesons indicated that these $1/m_{Q}$ corrections seem not to be significant but pointed out the importance of controlling chiral corrections, based on which chiral loop corrections to strong decays of non-strange charmed mesons of $S$ doublet has been studied \cite{Fajfer2006}.
-Therefore, we ignore the heavy quark symmetry corrections in our calculation.
+Note that a full calculation of the strong decays should also contain, in addition to the chiral symmetry-breaking corrections, the heavy quark symmetry breaking corrections in $1/m_{Q}$.
+However, if the $1/m_{Q}$ corrections are also included, the number of free parameters to be determined will be too larger compared with the number of experimentally measured decay rates of the $S$ doublet heavy mesons, thus heavily weakens the effectiveness of the $\chi^2$ fitting.
+Moreover, the lattice QCD studies \cite{McNeile2004,Abada2004} of the strong couplings of heavy mesons indicate that these $1/m_{Q}$ corrections seem not to be significant but pointed out the importance of controlling chiral corrections.
+And based on these lattice researches, chiral loop corrections to strong decays of non-strange charmed mesons in $S$ doublet have been studied in the Ref. \cite{Fajfer2006}, obtaining pretty good results.
+Therefore, we just concentrate on the chiral symmetry-breaking corrections, while ignore the heavy quark symmetry corrections in the calculation.